Canyala/assembly-lab/README.md

 # assembly-lab
-TypeScript, AssemblyScript and Web Workers
+TypeScript, AssemblyScript, Tests written in TypeScript and Web Workers mixed in order to establish a sound technical foundation.